sys-bio/tellurium/docs/antimony.rst

 ~~~~~~~~~~~~~~~

 More than one file may be used to define a set of modules in Antimony
-through the use of the 'import' keyword.
+through the use of the ‘import’ keyword.
 At any point in the file
-outside of a module definition, use the word 'import' followed by the
+outside of a module definition, use the word ‘import’ followed by the
 name of the file in quotation marks, and Antimony will include the
 modules defined in that file as if they had been cut and pasted into
 your file at that point.
 SBML files may also be included in this way: